-Panzura CloudFS™ features distributed file and byte-range locking that make it possible for enterprise users to work together in real-time as if they are in the same room, even if they are a world apart.
-Download the Distributed File Lock whitepaper here.
+Panzura CloudFS™ features distributed file and byte-range locking that make it possible for enterprise users to work together in real-time as if they are in the same room, even if they are a world apart, without creating multiple versions of the same file.

-Modern, global enterprises are challenged with giving users consistent, fast access to shared file data across sites.
+Modern, global enterprises need to give users consistent, fast access to shared file data across sites.
 Typically, they either centralize their data in one location and rely on increased bandwidth, expensive network connections, and WAN optimization to try to make access fast and consistent, or they replicate data between sites.
 Both approaches have drawbacks, and neither solves the problem.

 Performance for users at headquarters is fast, but users in other offices waste time waiting for files to open over the network.
 The result is project delays and lost productivity.

 Performance is good at all offices since the data is local, but multiple versions of files have to be merged later.
 Data corruption issues are inevitable with this approach.